-Funding: Whereas funding to the ~8,000 USGS employees is ~\$1.5B/year, total revenue to the ~1800 employees at State Geological Surveys in FY21 was \$240M, which is an all-time-high, even more than the level of \$237M reached in 2012 that related to the federal stimulus.
-The average state geological survey thus consists of ~36 staff, who receive ~\$4.8M in funding.
-In contrast, the 37 members of MGS staff were supported by \$3.5M this past year, similar to the level of the year before.
+Funding: Whereas funding to the ~8,000 USGS employees is over \$1.5B/year, total revenue to the ~1885 employees at State Geological Surveys in FY22 is ~\$263M, which is an all-time-high, even more than the level of \$237M reached in 2012 that related to the federal stimulus.
+The average state geological survey thus consists of ~38 staff, who receive ~\$5.3M in funding.
+In contrast, the 36 members of MGS staff were supported by \$3.4M this past year, similar to the level of the year before.
 MGS funding averaged \$2.4M from 2003 to 2011, and the average since then has been \$3.2M.
-MGS relies on about \$1.3M in base funding and ~\$2.2M in grants and contracts, primarily from the ENRTF through LCCMR.
+MGS relies on about \$1.2M in base funding and ~\$2.2M in grants and contracts, primarily from the ENRTF through LCCMR.
 Additional funding from both sources covers non-personnel costs such as travel, drilling, equipment, supplies, and services.
-A recent financial and administrative audit found no concerns.
+A comprehensive financial and administrative audit found no concerns.